jshawtime/saywhatwant/READMES-current/33-DYNAMIC-URL-ENHANCEMENTS.md

 ### Critical Implementation Rules

+1. **URL is the ONLY source of truth**
-1. **Never store filter content in localStorage**
+   - NEVER store ANY filter state in localStorage
-   - Only store UI preferences (like filterActive default)
+   - Removed `sww-filter-enabled` - filterActive is URL-only
-   - All filter content comes from URL
+   - All filter state flows from URL → Components
+   - NO fallbacks, NO defaults outside URL

 2. **Username+Color is atomic**
    - Never separate username from color
    - Always treat as single identity

-3. **Normalization is critical**
-   - Always normalize usernames for comparison
+   - Same username + different color = different user

+3. **Color Format Standardization**
+   - Storage format: 9-digit (`034139034`)
+   - URL format: 9-digit
-   - Display original case, compare normalized
+   - Display format: RGB (`rgb(34, 139, 34)`)
+   - All comparisons use 9-digit format

 4. **URL updates are synchronous**
    - Don't use async/await for URL updates
    - State propagates via subscription
+   - UI always reflects URL state

 5. **Colors are for usernames only**
    - Words don't have colors